 Elastic Collision

 An elastic collision is commonly defined as a collision in which linear momentum is conserved and kinetic energy is conserved.
-In several problems, such as the collision between billiard balls this is a good approximation.
+In several problems, such as the collision between billiard balls, this is a good approximation.

 The general equation for conservation of linear momentum for a system of particles is:

-Note that the velocity terms in the above equation are the magnitude of the velocities of the individual particles, with respect to an inertial reference frame (ground).
 In a collision between particles, kinetic energy is conserved if the particles behave elastically during the collisions.
 This means that, during impact, the particles deform elastically; meaning they behave like perfectly elastic springs, absorbing and releasing the same energy during impact.

 To help illustrate this concept consider the following analogy, where a spring is attached to a block, and another block collides with it.
 Both blocks are moving on a flat frictionless surface and no external forces are acting on the blocks in the direction of motion.
 The spring is a mathematical representation of the "springiness" of the particles as they collide.
-There are three distinct stages: Stage (1), before the collision: Both blocks are moving on a frictionless surface at an initial velocity.

 In this stage, the total energy in the system is given by

 The energy of the blocks is equal to their kinetic energy.
 The energy of the spring is zero since it is at its equilibrium (unstretched) length.
-Therefore,

 Stage (2), at the midpoint of the collision: The spring has compressed by the maximum amount and as a result is storing its maximum energy.
 Both blocks are moving at the same velocity v at this instant.